Tepsi/TicTacToe/src/readme/readme.txt

 	- empty board should be displayed properly			✔

 	- after the first mark the board should have 1 X 				✔
-	- after the first mark the board should have 8 blanks			🛠
+	- after the first mark the board should have 8 blanks			✔

+	- after the first mark the board should have 1 O 				🛠